 The traditional Long Island Iced Tea is more like a snack with its 250 calories and 19 grams of sugar per drink, thanks in part to the four different liquors it features.

 This Dry January, skip the nasty morning-after headache and empty calories with our healthier, hangover-free Pomegranate Iced Tea beverage.
-This drink has just three ingredients — green tea, 100-percent pomegranate juice and fresh mint leaves — to create an earthy, low-sugar yet delicious mocktail with just 40 calories and 8 grams of sugar.
+This drink has just three ingredients — green tea, 100-percent pomegranate juice and fresh mint leaves — to create an earthy, tasty mocktail with just 40 calories and 8 grams of sugar.

 Get the Pomegranate Ice Tea Mocktail recipe and nutrition info here.